tatuylonen/wiktextract/README.md

 ### Running tests

-This package includes tests written using the ``unittest`` framework.
+This package includes tests written using the `unittest` framework.
-They can be run using, for example, ``nose2``, which can be installed using ``pip3 install nose2``.
+They can be run using, for example, `nose2`, which can be installed using `python -m pip install -e ".[dev]"`.

-To run the tests, just use the following command in the top-level directory:
+To run the tests, use the following command in the top-level directory:

 ```
-nose2
+make test
 ```

 (Unfortunately the test suite for ``wiktextract`` is not yet very